GaryZ700/Haskell_Blog/blog9.md

 # CPSC 354: Haskell Blog

-## 12-19-2020: It's all Fun & Games till Someone gets Stacked, Part 5
+## 12-19-2020: It's all Fun & Games till Someone gets Stacked, Part 6

 If you have been keeping up with this blog up until now, then congratulations!
 All of your hardwork is about to pay off when you finish off the word game project!
-If you haven't been following along then take a look at <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog4.md">Part 1</a>, <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog5.md">Part 2</a>, <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog6.md">Part 3</a>, <a href="">Part 4</a>, and <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog8.md">Part 5</a> to make sure you have all of the needed background and code to understand this post.
+If you haven't been following along then take a look at <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog4.md">Part 1</a>, <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog5.md">Part 2</a>, <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog6.md">Part 3</a>, <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog7.md">Part 4</a>, and <a href="https://github.com/GaryZ700/Haskell_Blog/blob/master/blog8.md">Part 5</a> to make sure you have all of the needed background and code to understand this post.

 ## The Main Game

 We're at the end folks, just about ready to wrap up this project and call it quits.
-In this post we will be building up a method to play the game, and then calling the method to paly the game in its entirety.
+In this post we will be building up a method to play the game, and then calling the method to play the game in its entirety.
 Open up Lib.hs and we can get started by adding in the following function:
 <pre><code>playGame :: IO ()
 playGame = displayGrid grid</code></pre>
 We're going to take this slowly.
 So the first step is to simply display the grid onto the screen and from there we will keep moving ahead.
 Remember to place the <code>playGame</code> method in the top where the parenthesis are in order to allow the function to be exported outside of the library.